malliaris/SSNS/README.md

 ### Input/Output

+Input to the app is done only via the user interface.
+On loading of the page, the app shows the default system type and plots it's trajectory.
+At that point, the trajectory consists only of a single time point: the default initial condition &mdash;.
+Pressing "play" at One sometimes confusing point is that

-OUtputting trajectory data is not implemented/planned, but would be very doable... either saving to disk through the browser or just opening a new tab with text data.
+Outputting trajectory data is not implemented/planned, but would be very doable... either saving to disk through the browser or just opening a new tab with text data.
 And screenshots are always possible, of course 😀.

 ### Help Viewer
 blah blah